-The negative pulse generator module is an all-solid-state totem pole MOSFET output stage.
-A TTL level input, applied to pin 1, triggers the module.
+The negative pulse generator module rs an all-solid-A TTL level state totem pole MOSFET output stage. input, applied to pin 1, triggers the module.
 The input source is either pin 2 of the pulse width module or a connector on the back panel of the instrument, selected by SW2.
 The output pulse width is equal to the input pulse width and the output amplitude is equal to the voltage on pin 4 (which can vary between 0 and -110V) minus a voltage drop due to the module's 2 Ohm output resistance.
-The voltage on pin 4 is controlled by the PS-PN module which, in turn, is controlled by the PS-PN module which, in turn, is controlled by the AMP RANGE SWITCH (SW8) and the AMP FINE potentiometer (PT5).
-Pin 4 is bypassed with large energy-storage capacitors to minimize droop.
+The voltage on pin 4 is controlled by the PS-PN module which, in turn, is controlled by the AMP RANGE SWITCH (SW8) and the AMP FINE potentiometer (PT5). is bypassed with large energy-storage capacitors Pin 4 to minimize droop.